sabrinawilson8264/set/Report.md

 ### Body
 To simulate the game, three functions were written which are outlined below

-#### _function_ is_it_a_set(x, d, n)
+#### function `is_it_a_set(x, d, n)`
 The purpose of this function is to determine whether a list of cards form a set.
-The function takes three variables: x, a list of lists which contain the details of the cards being checked; d, the dimension of the game being played i.e. how many attributes each card has; and n, the number of values per attribute.
+The function takes three variables: `x`, a list of lists which contain the details of the cards being checked; `d`, the dimension of the game being played i.e. how many attributes each card has; and `n`, the number of values per attribute.
+The function either returns 1 if the cards form a set or 0 if they do not.

 An example call of this function is

 ```python
 d = 4
 n = 3